grassfed-development/github-organization-scanner/README.md

 If you encounter rate limiting issues:

 1. Check the logs for warnings about rate limits
-2. Verify your tokens have the correct scopes
-3. Add more tokens to high-usage categories (particularly `repo` and `read:org`)
-4. For very large organizations (1000+ repositories), you may need 5-10 tokens per category
+2. The scanner will automatically wait for the rate limit to reset
+3. For large organizations, consider using the `REPO_LIMIT` setting during testing

 ### Permission Issues

 If you encounter permission errors:

-1. Ensure your tokens have the necessary scopes for the operations
+1. Ensure your token has the necessary scopes (repo, read:org, security_events, workflow)
 2. Verify the token owner has appropriate access to the organization
 3. For organization-level operations, ensure the "Grant organization access" checkbox was selected when creating the token